Hector2024/ops-reading-notes/reading6.md

 1. why this topic matters as it relates to what you are studying in this module.

+- We are going to configure and explore our router.
+It is important to know of the most famous one, how it came to be and why it's still around.

 2. What makes the Linksys WRT54GL famous?